 Peace of mind with pet insurance

 While the potential cost of a pet x-ray can be worrying, pet insurance can soften the financial impact.
-ManyPets offers insurance plans for cats and dogs that cover diagnostic tests such as x-rays when they are recommended by a vet.
+ManyPets offers cat insurance and dog insurance that cover diagnostic tests such as x-rays when they are recommended by a vet.

 Cats and dogs love to explore and play, and can be accident prone, so it’s always a good idea to consider pet insurance as a way to avoid unwelcome surprises.
 If you're concerned about the costs of a pet x-ray, talk to your vet about payment options or insurance coverage before the need arises.
 Having a plan in place offers peace of mind, and ensures your pet can access the care they need, when they need it.